← Back to blog

 The GPT-3.5 to GPT-4 Inflection Point

 The public AI timeline did not move in smooth increments.
-It moved in jumps.
+It moved in jumps, and GPT-3.5 to GPT-4 was the first mainstream one many builders felt directly.

 • November 30, 2022: ChatGPT shipped on GPT-3.5.